 In 1957, Magic Chef, Inc. merged with the Food Giant Markets in California, which was bought out by Dixie Products one year later.
 In 1986, the business was the 249th largest industrial company in the nation and was sold to Maytag, which was eventually acquired by Whirlpool Corporation in 2006.

 In 1996, MCA Corporation began licensing the brand for microwaves, compact refrigerators, small kitchen appliances and other related categories.
-In 2010, MCA Corporation purchased the brand, Magic Chef, from Whirlpool after seeing its retail success as well as its limitations regarding licensing terms.
-MCA saw the significant potential in the brand and the emotional connection it had with consumers and proceeded to make a bigger, long term investment in the company.
+In 2010, MCA Corporation purchased the brand, Magic Chef, from Whirlpool.
+MCA saw the significant potential in the brand and the emotional connection it had with consumers and proceeded to make a bigger, long term investment in the brand.

 Today, the Magic Chef brand is experiencing a reinvigoration in terms of product development, marketing initiatives and connection with its consumers.
 It is built on the pillars of "easy everything", "everyday dependability" and "accessible customer service".
-Simply put, the Magic Chef brand is committed to making products that are simple and easy to use for consumers.
+Simply put, the Magic Chef brand is committed to making products that are dependable and convenient.